Client Login

 The Billing Process

 For example, a medical supplies company might sell equipment to a customer.
 As a record of the transaction, the medical supplies business provides the customer with a bill.
-The bill will outline the specific equipment provided to the customer, along with the amount of money the customer will owe as a result of the transaction.
+The bill will outline the specific equipment provided to the customer, along with the amount of money the customers owe as a result of the transaction.

 Though medical supplies providers are eventually repaid, they sometimes face invoice issues.
 One of these issues is a large amount of time between the sale of medical equipment and a customer’s repayment.
 Medical supplies businesses wait days, sometimes weeks, before customers issue payment through an invoice.